JulianNicholls/Gosu-FloodPuzzle/readme.md

 There is a sub-optimal algorithm used to compute the fewest possible moves for a given grid which I use as basis for the scoring.

+## Updated in this version

+An option to use freeware font Good Times from Typodermic Fonts, Inc.
+It can be downloaded [here](http://www.1001fonts.com/sans-serif-fonts.html).
+Otherwise, the system Arial font is used.

-## Keys
+## Features to come

-Esc Exits in debug mode

-R   Restarts after the game is over
+Running score?

+Score stored somewhere.